Ground work - boring nonsense or varied training opportunity for horse and rider?

 - Knot halter

-Optional: Pylons and poles, depending on what you want to practise
+Optional: pylons and poles, depending on what you want to practice

-Optional: "scary" things forcomposure training e.g. umbrella or tarpaulin
+Optional: “scary” things for calm training, e.g. b Umbrella or tarpaulin

-So you see that ground work with the horse, besides classical riding, is a very important building block in the work between rider and horse and should by no means be described as boring.
-Whether it is long rein work, lungeing, equkinetic or liberty dressage.
-The possibilities of ground work are numerous and yet all pursue the same goal.
+So you can see that ground work with the horse, alongside classic riding, is a very important component in the work between rider and horse and should by no means be described as boring.
+Whether long rein work, lunge, equikinetic or freedom dressage.
+The possibilities for ground work are numerous and yet they all pursue the same goal.
 To create a unique, close bond and blind trust between rider and horse.
-The many possibilities of ground work enable you to train your horse in a goal-oriented way.
-Looseness, gymnastics and variety are a nice side effect.
+The diverse possibilities of ground work allow you to train your horse in a goal-oriented manner.
+Relaxation, gymnastics and variety are a nice side effect.